tomjoht/tomjoht.github.io/pages/general/advertising.md

 <figure>
 <img style="border:1px solid #dedede;" title="Sidebar ads" src="/images/ads_sidebar.png" alt="sidebar ads" width="340" height="420" /><figcaption>Sidebar ads appear in the sidebar in a single column.
 They rotate randomly with each page refresh.</figcaption></figure>

+The cost for sidebar ads is $900 per year.

 ### Horizontal Inline Ad Space

 The Horizontal Inline space (728px x 90px) appears below each post, right above the comments, in the single post view.
 This highly visible space is inline with the reader's eye and provides a natural click-point after a reader finishes reading a post.